Baptisia ‘Burgundy Blast’

 Baptisia 'Burgundy Blast' is a false indigo with spires of purple and yellow flowers and blue-green foliage.

 Baptisia ‘Burgundy Blast’ is a new take on an old favourite with spires of dark wine-purple lupin-like flowers with hints of yellow anchored above blue-green foliage.
-Flowers bloom late spring to early summer followed by ornamental dark seed pods.
-Baptisia are long-lived and are highly adaptable but dislike being moved once established.
-Choose a place well and they will grow into a vase-shaped anchor plant, maturing to shrub size at 36 – 42 inches tall and wide.
+Flowers bloom from late spring to early summer followed by ornamental dark seed pods.
+Plants will reach 32-46 inches high and wide.
+False indigo are like perennial lupins.
+They are long-lived and will adapt to a wide range of soils from dry to marginally wet to salty but dislike being moved once established.
+They will grow into a vase-shaped anchor plant with the weight and presence of a shrub.
+Use in the border as a specimen, focal point, or anchor plant or mass plant in larger gardens.
+Drought tolerant once established.
+Nitrogen-fixer.
 Pollinator attractor.
 Deer resistant.

 Common Name: False Indigo